HubSpot/ui-extensions-examples/duplicate-contact/README.md

 ### Step 3: Install dependencies

-In the CLI, run `npm install` to install the dependencies for this project.
+Now in the CLI, enter into this newly created folder by `cd duplicate-contact`.
+Run `npm install` to install the dependencies for this project.

 ### Step 4: Upload project